-Be inspired to plan your next solo trip with this list of the best places to travel alone in Europe
+Be inspired to plan your next solo trip with this list of the best places to visit in Europe as a solo traveller.

-Are you itching to take your first solo travel trip but are unsure where to go?
-Given that there are so many options and considerations, choosing your solo travel destination can be a tough task.
+Are you itching to take your first solo travel vacation but are unsure where to go?
+Given that there are so many options and considerations, choosing your ideal solo travel destination can be a tough task.

-So what makes a perfect solo travel destination?
+So what makes the ideal solo travel destination?